isomerpages/moe-northshorepri/_departments/CCE/Character and Citizenship Education (CCE).md

 P5 students teaching the P2 students about braille

-old--------------------------------->
+old---------------------------------&gt;

-CCE aims to develop good character, resilience, social-emotional well-being, future readiness and active citizenship in our students.
-CCE lessons include CCE Form Teacher Guidance Period (CCE FTGP), CCE Mother Tongue Languages (CCE MTL) and Programme for Active Learning (PAL).
-Key student development experiences provide an authentic learning platform that contribute to the holistic development of Northshoreans.
+CCE&nbsp;aims to develop good character, resilience, social-emotional well-being, future readiness and active citizenship in our students.&nbsp; CCE lessons include CCE Form Teacher Guidance Period (CCE FTGP), CCE Mother Tongue Languages (CCE MTL) and Programme for Active Learning (PAL). &nbsp;Key student development experiences provide an authentic learning platform that contribute to the holistic development of Northshoreans.

 **CCE at Northshore**

 Northshore, CCE is guided by the School Vision and S.M.A.R.T¹ values. (¹S.M.A.R.T acronym: Self-discipline, eMpathy.
 Adaptability, Respect and Tenacity).
 The school uses a two-tier “2E” developmental and progressive approach to develop Northshoreans.

-The “2E” approach is as follows:
+The “2E” approach is as follows:&nbsp;

 *   Engage (Tier 1): Engage and develop all students holistically through intentional teaching of knowledge, social-emotional skills, values and attitudes.
 *   Empower (Tier 2): Empower students who exhibit greater aptitude and interest to drive ground-up initiatives, lead actively in school programmes and be a positive peer influence.